bunyamin-polat/bunyamin-polat/README.md

 # Hi there 👋👋👋, I'm Bünyamin
-    -🔭 I’m a passionate Data Scientist from Turkey
-    -🔭 I’m currently working on Machine Learning | Deep Learning | NLP Projects -🌱 I’m currently learning Generative AI
+    -🔭 I’m a passionate Data Scientist from Switzerland -🔭 I’m currently working on Machine Learning | Deep Learning | NLP Projects -🌱 I’m currently learning Generative AI
     -👯 I’m looking to collaborate on AI with everyone